ThematicTheme/Thematic/readme.txt

 == Changelog ==

 = 2.0.0 =
+Updated: Bundled superfish script to 1.7.4 [Issue #73]
+Updated: Thematic now requires WordPress version 3.6 or later [Issue #93]
 Changed: Switched primary markup to html5.
-Introduced a legacy mode for using the previous xhtml markup
+Introduced a legacy mode for using the previous xhtml markup [Issue #67,#59,#60]
-Changed: thematic_create_stylesheet() uses the active theme's name as handle and version as argument to wp_enqueue_style()
+Changed: thematic_create_stylesheet() uses the active theme's name as handle and it's version as arguments to wp_enqueue_style()
-Changed: thematic_head_scripts() uses wp_localize_script to send data to the main javascript file
+Changed: thematic_head_scripts() uses wp_localize_script() to send data to the main javascript file
 Changed: Consolidated all css styles to a single stylesheet.
+[Issue #61]
 Changed: The browser body classes are now turned off by default
 Changed: thematic_body_class() function to add layout body classes via body_class filter.
 Previous classes moved to thematic_legacy_body_class()
 Changed: Javascript files now live in /library/js/ directory and css files in /library/css
-Changed: Thematic no longer replaces the core Search widget but filters the widget title instead
+Changed: Thematic no longer replaces the core Search widget but filters the widget title instead [Issue #75,#79]
-Changed: Thematic no longer replaces the core Meta widget and adds its own Thematic Meta widgets instead
+Changed: Thematic no longer replaces the core Meta widget and adds its own Thematic Meta widgets instead [Issue #75,#79]
 Changed: Filters for opening and closing the .site-wrapper div now returns a string instead of boolean
+Changed: Default theme settings are not stored in the database until user saves them in theme options screen [Issue #110]
+Changed: thematic_list_comments_arg() now sends an array instead of string as arguments
+Changed: $content_width is now 600px, reflecting the new layout
+Changed: .current-menu-item in main navigation is now blue and italic for more visibility
+Changed: Sample child theme includes sample code to enqueue parent style sheet
+Fixed: Filter 'list_comments_arg' renamed to 'thematic_list_comments_arg', correcting a missing namespace
 Fixed: Removed deprecated ereg.
-Props scottnix
+Props scottnix [Issue #48]
-Fixed: Typo in docbloc.
-Props SeamlessThemes
+Fixed: Typo in docblocs and readme files.
+Props SeamlessThemes and polnoft
+Fixed: Typo in page.php.
+Props Martin Scott
 Fixed: Childtheme_override_thematic_validate_opt() is returning properly now.
-Thanks yitwail for reporting
+Thanks yitwail for reporting [Issue #88]
 Fixed: Avoid undefined index error in thematic_browser_class_names().
-Props ryanstockau
+Props ryanstockau [Issue #105]
 Added: Unit tests in /library/tests/ directory.
+[Issue #62]
 Added: File CONTRIBUTING.md with instructions on how to contribute to the project
-Added: Function thematic_is_legacy_xhtml() for checking if legacy mode is active
-Added: Current_theme_supports checks for 'thematic_xhtml' for restoring the legacy xhtml doctype
+Added: Current_theme_supports checks for 'thematic_xhtml' for restoring the legacy xhtml doctype [Issue #111]
-Added: Theme option checkbox to activate legacy xhtml mode
+Added: Optional theme option checkbox to activate legacy xhtml mode (hidden by default)
+Added: A html5shiv script for html5 support in older browsers [Issue #51]
+Added: New markup element h3.menu-toggle in #access div for menu button in the mobile menu
+Added: New semantic css classes to the structural layout elements [Issue #50]
+Added: New body css classes for the different site layouts [Issue #55]
+Added: New body css class for the xhtml mode
+Added: Support for Theme Customizer [Issue #56]
+Added: Css media queries for responsive mobile-friendly layout
+Added: Meta viewport tag to <head> for responsive sites.
+Not automatically included in xhtml mode
+Added: Support for Language Packs
+Added: ARIA roles to main structural layout elements [Issue #81]
+Added: Bundled icon font Genericons
+Added: Slovenian, Croatian and Vietnamese language files
+Added: New widget Thematic Meta, showing only login/logout links
+Added: Function thematic_is_legacy_xhtml() for checking if legacy mode is active [Issue #49]
-Added: Function thematic_doctype() and childtheme_override_doctype()
+Added: Function thematic_doctype() and childtheme_override_doctype() [Issue #67]
-Added: Function thematic_html() and childtheme_override_html()
+Added: Function thematic_html() and childtheme_override_html() [Issue #67]
-Added: Function thematic_head() and childtheme_override_head()
+Added: Function thematic_head() and childtheme_override_head() [Issue #67]
 Added: Function thematic_meta_description()
 Added: Function thematic_meta_robots()
 Added: Function thematic_meta_viewport() - adds virewport tag for responsive styling
-Added: Function thematic_available_theme_layouts() and thematic_available_layout_slugs()
+Added: Function thematic_available_theme_layouts() and thematic_available_layout_slugs() [Issue #97]
-Added: Function thematic_default_theme_layout()
+Added: Function thematic_default_theme_layout() [Issue #97]
-Added: A html5shiv script for html5 support in older browsers
-Added: New semantic css classes to the structural layout elements
+Added: Function thematic_legacy_body_class for all the css classes previously added to the body
-Added: Support for Theme Customizer Preview
-Added: Css media queries for responsive mobile-friendly layout
-Added: Support for Language Packs
-Added: ARIA roles to main structural layout elements
-Added: Bundled icon font Genericons
 Added: Filters to the opening and closing tags of the main strucural div's.
-Props vanpop
+Props vanpop [Issue #96]
 Added: Filter 'thematic_childtheme_style_dependencies' to control child stylesheet dependencies
 Added: Filter 'thematic_javascript_options' for sending varables to the javascript
 Added: Filter 'thematic_mobile_navigation_buttontext' for the menu button on the mobile navigation
 Added: Filters 'thematic_modernizr_handles', 'thematic_use_html5shiv' and 'thematic_html5shiv_output' for controlling the html5shiv behaviour
-Added: Filter 'thematic_available_theme_layouts'
+Added: Filter 'thematic_available_theme_layouts' [Issue #97]
-Added: Filter 'thematic_default_theme_layout'
+Added: Filter 'thematic_default_theme_layout' [Issue #97]
-Added: Filter 'thematic_current_theme_layout'
+Added: Filter 'thematic_current_theme_layout' [Issue #97]
-Added: Slovenian, Croatian and Vietnamese language files
-Added: New widget Thematic Meta, showing only login/logout links
-Added: Thematic now requires WordPress version 3.6 or later
 Deprecated: thematic_create_doctype() in favor of thematic_doctype()
 Deprecated: thematic_create_html() in favor of thematic_html()
 Deprecated: thematic_create_head() in favor of thematic_head()